 My name is Megan Cape, I am a 26 year old female with the dream of traveling the world.
 After graduating 3 1/2 years ago with a bachelors degree in Communication, and still no idea what I wanted to do with my life, I decided to set out on an adventure of teaching and living abroad.

-Once I arrived in Berlin, and got over the shock that I was actually living my dream, I began looking for an English teaching job.
+Once I arrived in Berlin, Germany, and got over the shock that I was actually living my dream, I began looking for an English teaching job.
 After a couple of months of searching, I stumbled across an ad on Craigslist for camp counselor positions at an organization called the Language Farm.
 While reading the ad, I could not believe how much I felt this job description was written for me.
 It was searching for native English speakers who enjoy sports, outdoor activities, art, cooking, and much more.
 I applied for the position immediately, got an email for an interview a couple weeks later, and was hired on the spot and I couldn't be more ecstatic.

 I have now been working at the language farm for about 6 weeks and I absolutely love it!
 Prior to moving abroad, and earning my TEFL certificate from the online International TEFL Academy course, I tried to imagine myself teaching in a classroom setting.
 This was very difficult to picture since I enjoy being active and being outside rather than sitting in a classroom and lecturing.
 I have also realized that people (and kids) learn much quicker, with longer lasting results, when learning through doing.
 I believe this is because most people are kinesthetic learners.
 It's amazing to see the improvements of the children from when they arrive at the language farm and when they leave 5 days later.
 Not only have they learned many new English words, but they are also much more confident speaking English, and they have learned many new life skills, and may have done some things they have never done before.